 Then filter out the junk keywords and you’ll be left with those that truly matter for your business, your money keywords.

-Then just import them into AccuRanker and then you’l be able get real data you can use to your advantage.
+Then just import them into AccuRanker and then you’ll be able to get real data you can use to your advantage.

 Instead, you pay by the number of keywords you track.